spica-engine/spica/docs/content/guide/bucket.md

 **Bucket entries**, in Spica are translatable and localizable out-of-the-box.

-To setup the suppoted language of the Spica instance, navigate to **Developer** -> **Bucket** and find the Bucket Settings button represented by a **cog** icon on the top right toolbar.
+To set up the supported language of the Spica instance, navigate to **Developer** -> **Bucket** and find the Bucket Settings button represented by a **cog** icon on the top right toolbar.
 Click on it and you will see the available languages of the Spica instance.
-To add a new one, select the language from the Language Selection menu and press **"+ Add new language"** button.
-And click **Save**.
+To add a new one, select the language from the Language Selection menu and press **"+ Add new language"** button and click to  **Save**.

 To add translation and localization feature to a Bucket: